 First solar Certificate of Public Convenience and Necessity (CPCN) issued in state for 20-megawatt facility in Hagerstown, MD, and almost 50 solar projects over the past decade

 Permitting for Keys Energy Center (730 MW natural gas facility), including CPCN and federal and state wetlands

 Significant reduction in distribution rate increases on behalf of larger energy users in Baltimore

-Received the "Outstanding Professional Services Award" from the Fuel Fund of Maryland for the contribution of legal services, June, 2011
+Recipient, Outstanding Professional Services Award, Fuel Fund of Maryland for the contribution of legal services, June 2011

 Chair, Board of the Baltimore County Department of Social Services (2010-2012)